 title banner for Derbyshire UK - Derbyshire and Peak District GuideGreat Longstone

-Great Longstone is an old, pretty, Derbyshire and Peak District village, situated 2 miles north of Bakewell, lying under Longstone Edge, a ridge 5 miles long and rising to 1300 feet at Bleak Low.
+Great Longstone is a pretty Derbyshire and Peak District village, situated 2 miles north of Bakewell, lying under Longstone Edge, a ridge 5 miles long and rising to 1300 feet at Bleak Low.
 Human skeletons have been found in a barrow at Bleak Low, and from which, there are some fine views over Derbyshire.

 Great Longstone village has some good 18th century cottages, a hall, a school and a public house.
 Its wealth is based on the lead mined from Longstone Edge.
 Until recently it was still being mined for fluorspar, a mineral the lead miners rejected as waste.